 At $2/hour with no daily max, budget-friendly option and is still in an enviable location.
 The half-mile walk should only take about ten minutes, so pack accordingly to make your gear easy to carry.

-Food at the 2022 Vans US Open of Surfing
+Food at the 2023 Wallex US Open of Surfing Presented by Pacifico

 Of the many eateries within blocks of the event, here are a couple delectable US Open of Surfing food options to start the week off.